 The ride across the English Channel was uneventful.
 As the train reaches speeds of up to 190 miles/hr, you could miss the entire Chunnel portion with just a short nap.
 The Chunnel is the longest of its kind in the world, and rides under the sea for 23.5 miles.
 In places, it is actually 250 feet deep.
 On the other side of the channel, we rode through fields until hitting the sprawling metro of Paris.
 With some luck, I managed to find my hostel about 3 miles from the station.
 Called Young and Happy, it was filled with people just that.
-While doing some laundry- the 1st time in my journey- I chatted with a group of Brits and then a pair of Danes.
-We drank from the hostel bar, but then decided to get some wine and a couple 6 packs.
-When the party grew to include some Australian girls, another guy from the States, and a Peruvian, we headed out into the streets.
-Alcohol in hand, we wandered narrow, ancient streets, crossing the Seine River and resting for a bit at the great cathedral: Notre Dame.
-We stumbled home at around 4AM.
-What a first night!
+I met a great group of Danes and Australians that night, and we explored the ancient, narrow streets of the Latin Quarter.
+We also crossed the Seine River and stared at the famous Gothic cathedral known as Notre Dame.

-Life got even better the next day.
-I had a decent breakfast with the Danes before moving my stuff into a studio apartment that we had rented off Airbnb.
+The next morning I had a decent breakfast with the Danes before moving my stuff into a studio apartment that Glenna and I had rented off Airbnb.
 Then I made the long walk out to Paris’ most visited site: the Eiffel Tower.
 Originally built as the entrance to the 1889 World’s Fair, Gustave Eiffel’s tower was only meant to last 20 years.
 However, with the invention of the radio it was saved and has become one of the most recognizable structures in the world.
 It is a tourism mecca- with over 7 million annual visitors, it is the most visited monument in the world.
 It was packed!

 Long lines to ascend it extended out into the square below while people filled the nearby grass spaces, picnicking, taking pictures, and gazing up in wonder.
 I did all three as I waited.
 Around 6PM I found her…